WeTransfer/wt-api-docs/source/includes/_transfers.md

 ## Send items to a transfer

-Once a transfer has been created it is possible to add more items to it.
-This is an API-only functionality for transfers.
-(It is not yet possible through the "classic" web app.)
+Once a transfer has been created you can then add items to it.

 ```shell
 curl https://dev.wetransfer.com/v1/transfers/{transfer_id}/items \